chaoss/website/CHAOSScon/2018NA/schedule.md

-If you are interested in speaking at CHAOSSCon NA on August 28, 2018, please read through the rest of this page to understand the types of talks that are appropriate for this conferences, and then [submit your proposal][submit].
+If you are interested in speaking at CHAOSSCon NA on August 28, 2018, please read through the rest of this page to understand the types of talks that are appropriate for this conference, and then [submit your proposal][submit].

 [submit]: https://goo.gl/forms/QHkbEDzbtXxQaFh02